4D-Game/CrazyComet/docs/known-issues.md

 ```

 This issue occurs because of problems with your hostname make sure the hostnames in `/etc/hostname` and `/etc/hosts` are the same.

-## SPI

-In order to use SPI it needs to be activated in `/boot/config.txt`